 In type 1 diabetes, insulin-producing cells are progressively destroyed by the immune system.
 Stopping this process early enough could preserve the cells and provide a cure.

-ActoBio Therapeutics, a company in Belgium, is now running a phase I/II clinical trial with an unusual approach to stop the progression of type 1 diabetes.
+Belgian company ActoBio Therapeutics, a subsidiary of the US firm Precigen, is now running a phase I/II clinical trial with an unusual approach to stop the progression of type 1 diabetes.
 The company uses cheese-producing bacteria to deliver two drugs that stimulate regulatory T cells to instruct the immune system not to attack insulin-producing cells.

-“It is potentially a safe oral treatment that will be given for a limited period of time and could lead to patients who develop type 1 diabetes not needing to use insulin, or delay the need for insulin after diagnosis” said Pieter Rottiers, CEO of ActoBio.
+“It is potentially a safe oral treatment that will be given for a limited period of time and could lead to patients who develop type 1 diabetes not needing to use insulin, or delay the need for insulin after diagnosis,” said Pieter Rottiers, CEO of Precigen ActoBio.

 Automated treatment with an artificial pancreas